seatable-data/api/dtable-web-v2.1-admin/dtables.md

 **Sample Response**

 Response from the sample request shows Page 1 with 1 base and its detailed infos.
-The returned "count" value indicates this organization has 6 bases in total.
+The returned "count" value indicates this organization has 6 bases in total:

 >```
 >{
 >    "dtable_list": [
 >        {
->            "id": 276,
+>            "id": 999,
->            "workspace_id": 109,
+>            "workspace_id": 909,
->            "uuid": "24fdb4a5-282e-41f2-9724-5d9b41199694",
+>            "uuid": "24fdb4a5-282e-41f2-9724-5d9b42345694",
 >            "name": "for-delete-restore",
 >            "creator": "org~4-admin-1",
 >            "modifier": "org~4-admin-1",